UKLC’s Erasmus+ Programme

 The second training week was held between 10th-20th March, also in Chester followed by a 1-month placement from 20th March 2019.

-Our partner schools are based in the Valencian and Asturias regions.
+Our partner schools are based in the Valencian, León and Asturias regions.

-Our first cohort of 2019 have already successfully completed their placement and some of the participants have already secured jobs and are teaching in various countries around the world.
-Our second cohort have just started their training week and they are very excited to leave for Spain!
+Our first and second cohort of 2019 have already successfully completed their placement and some of the participants have already secured jobs and are teaching in various countries around the world.
+Our third cohort have just started their first week and they are very excited to experience life in Spain!

 Review from D (one of the teachers in the first cohort) –